dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

 ### Equilibrium & Social Dynamics

 why "equilibrium" ?
-- it's a fancier more mathematic term that enables me to think about this idea in a slightly more mechanical way
+- it's a fancier, more mathematic term that enables me to think about this idea in a slightly more mechanical way
   - that is, everyone has un/concscious motivations and desires at any given moment ..